-Sometimes family members, a school nurse, or others may be able to help you use your catheter.
+Sometimes family members or other people you may know, such as a friend who is a nurse or medical assistant, may be able to help you use your catheter.

 Ask how often you should empty your bladder with your catheter.
 In most cases, you empty your bladder every 4 to 6 hours, or 4 to 6 times a day.
 Always empty your bladder first thing in the morning and just before you go to bed at night.
 You may need to empty your bladder more frequently if you have had more fluids to drink.

 You can empty your bladder while sitting on a toilet.
 Your provider can show you how to do this correctly.

 Follow these steps to insert your catheter: